 There is a rapidly growing demand for independent digital banking solutions, especially in metropolitan areas, capital cities, and among Millennial and digital-savvy population, who are used to doing everything on their phones with just a few taps of the finger.

-Find all the essentials you need to know on how to build a digital bank, about the digital segment of the industry, key points to consider, and the software production process in this article.
+Find all the essentials you need to know on how to create a virtual bank, about the digital segment of the industry, key points to consider, and the software production process in this article.
+So let's find out how to start an online bank step by step.

 The rising star of FinTech: Digital banks and services

 Banks are quite a conservative niche, yet with so many industries going online, even the financial services caved into the popular demand and convenience.
-The idea of digital banking is to move the traditional activities and services to the web and reduce or remove the need for an individual to be physically present in a bank.
+The idea of building a digital bank is to move the traditional activities and services to the web and reduce or remove the need for an individual to be physically present in a bank.

 The underlying trend of today’s technology and lifestyle is simplicity and convenience.
 And that is exactly what digital banks are all about — make banking fast and simple.

 What does it take to build a virtual bank?
-Later, we will discuss the essentials to consider when you create a virtual bank.
+Later, we will discuss the essentials to consider when starting an online bank.
 But first, let’s learn about the trends and technologies used in digital banking.

 Trends in digital banking technology